 Elevation data are essential to a broad range of applications, including forest resources management, wildlife and habitat management, national security, recreation, and many others.
-For the State of Wyoming, elevation data are critical for geologic resource assessment and hazard mitigation, flood risk management, water supply and quality, natural resources conservation, agriculture and precision farming, and other business uses.
+For the State of Utah, elevation data are critical for infrastructure and construction management, natural resources conservation, geologic resource assessment and hazard mitigation, flood risk management, agriculture and precision farming, and other business uses.
 Today, high-density light detection and ranging (lidar) data are the primary sources for deriving elevation models and other datasets.
 Federal, State, Tribal, and local agencies work in partnership to (1) replace data that are older and of lower quality and (2) provide coverage where publicly accessible data do not exist.
 A joint goal of State and Federal partners is to acquire consistent, statewide coverage to support existing and emerging applications enabled by lidar data.